 - Question: Does routine carpet cleaning at the end of a tenancy fall within the landlord's duty to keep the premises "in a reasonable state of repair" as prescribed in Wis.
 Stat.
 704.07(2)?

 Answer: No. "Landlord's statuatory duty to keep premises in a "reasonable state of repair" does not encompass routine carpet cleaning.

 - Question: Would a provision requiring the tenant to pay for professional carpet cleaning, in the absence of negligence or improper use by the tenant, render a rental agreement void under Wis.
 Stat.
 704.44(8)?

 Answer: No. Because routine carpet cleaning is not a statutorily-imposed obligation of a landlord, assigning this responsibility to a tenant through a contractual provision does not render a rental agreement void.

-So, even though the rental provision would not make the lease void and unenforceable under Wis.
+So, even though a rental provision regarding routine cleaning would not make the lease void and unenforceable under Wis.
 Stat.
-704.44(8), it is still illegal to withhold from the security deposit.
+704.44(8), it is still illegal to withhold it from the security deposit.
 The opinion notes: